rapid7/insightconnect-plugins/pagerduty/help.md

 #### Get On-Call Users

-This action is used to get List of Users on Call.
+This action is used to get a list of users on call.

 ##### Input